MontiCore/EmbeddedMontiArc/README.md

 ## Installation
-A new bash script for mxnet/gluon can be found [installation scripts](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/EMADL2CPP/-/tree/master/src/main/resources/installation_scripts) changing the installation process for mxnet for cpp.
+A new bash script for mxnet/gluon can be found [installation scripts](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/EMADL2CPP/-/tree/master/src/main/resources/installation_scripts) changing the installation process for mxnet for cpp (version 1.5.1).
 This fill now install the full cpp api and not the reduced c api.
-This script will install all dependencies both for python and cpp as of 26.08.2020.
+This script will install all dependencies both for python and cpp as of 26.10.2020.
+Note that some advanced layers need version 1.7.0 which in turn needs python3.
+For running the generator with python 3 you may need to specifiy the python path when calling it (see howto 3.).
-Additionally a similar docker script used for the git ci pipeline can be found in the gluon subfolder at [Docker images](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/EMADL2CPP/-/tree/master/src/test/resources/docker).
+Additionally a similar docker script,for both versions 1.5.0 and 1.7.0,  used for the git ci pipeline can be found in the gluon subfolder at [Docker images](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/EMADL2CPP/-/tree/master/src/test/resources/docker).
 The other two bash scripts found in the installation_scripts folder are outdated but may be consulted for installation guidlines for other backends.
 Note that the installation may take some time (hours) enough RAM or a big enough swapspace is advisable (>10GB).
 This scripts were tested with a completly clean Ubuntu 16.04, without system updates installed.
 Using another Ubuntu version or installing other stuff, system updates included might/ have caused problems.